Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Case Studies Telecommunications

 Reverse engineering, the art of taking things apart to figure out how they work, is one of MTSI’s specialties.
-From the beginning, we’ve completed reverse engineering projects worth millions of dollars for industries encompassing nuclear energy, defense, telecommunications, software, video games, and healthcare systems.
+From the beginning, we’ve completed reverse engineering projects worth millions of dollars for industries encompassing nuclear energy, defense, telecommunications such as the SLC 96, software, video games, and healthcare systems.

 Due to the regulation of the telephone industry, a client successfully reverse engineered cards originally produced by Western Electric for the Subscriber Loop Carrier (SLC) 96 — a digital loop telephone system that could carry up to 96 subscriber channels using T1 digital lines.
 However, several cards were extremely difficult to reverse engineer.